Pons scores 17 as No. 18 Tennessee beats No. 15 Kansas 80-61

 The Vols led by as much as 16 in the first half inside the final minute before Tyon Grant-Foster’s layup pulled Kansas within 40-26 at halftime.

 The Jayhawks tried to make a run to start the second half with Ochai Abgaji scoring back-to-back buckets to pull them within 47-35.
-Tennessee answered by scoring the next nine points and built the lead up to as much as 26 on a pair of free throws by Springer at 71-45 with 7:24 remaining.
+Tennessee scored the next nine points and led as 26 down the stretch.

 BIG PICTURE